-The Institution is committed to providing a variety of welcoming and accessible ways for members of the Institution Community to report instances of alleged Sexual Misconduct.
-The Institution will take action if a Responsible Employee has notice of Sexual Misconduct in an education program or activity of the Institution against a person in the United States.
+AGST is committed to providing a variety of welcoming and accessible ways for members of the AGST Community to report instances of alleged Sexual Misconduct.
+AGST will take action if a Responsible Employee has notice of Sexual Misconduct in an education program or activity of AGST against a person in the United States.
 Any person may report or file a complaint of sex discrimination or report or file a Formal Complaint of Sexual Misconduct (whether or not the person reporting is the person alleged to be the victim of the conduct that could constitute sex discrimination or Sexual Misconduct) to the Title IX Coordinator (including during non-business hours).
 All Responsible Employees must promptly share any report of Sexual Misconduct with the Title IX Coordinator.
-The Institution cannot take appropriate action unless an incident is reported.
+AGST cannot take appropriate action unless an incident is reported.
 All reports must be shared with the Title IX Coordinator promptly.
 Any Responsible Employee who becomes aware of any alleged act of Sexual Misconduct and fails to report promptly such alleged act to the Title IX Coordinator may be subject to disciplinary action, including termination of employment.

-All individuals are strongly encouraged to report alleged incidents of Sexual Misconduct immediately to the Institution's Office of Security and Safety and/or to local law enforcement.
-The Institution's Office of Security and Safety personnel will assist and advise regarding the importance of preserving evidence for the proof of a criminal offense and advise to whom the alleged offense should be reported.
+All individuals are strongly encouraged to report alleged incidents of Sexual Misconduct immediately to the Title IX Coordinator and/or to local law enforcement.
+AGST's Title IX Coordinator will assist and advise regarding the importance of preserving evidence for the proof of a criminal offense and advise to whom the alleged offense should be reported.
 Each Complainant has the sole discretion, however, to decide whether or not to file a police report or to pursue civil action against the alleged perpetrator.
-All individuals will have access to Institution and community resources regardless of whether or not they decide to report an incident to local law enforcement.
-Except where the Complainant is younger than 13 years old, the Institution will generally respect a Complainant's choice to report or not report an incident to local law enforcement, unless the Institution determines that there is an overriding issue with respect to the safety or welfare of the Institution Community.
+All individuals will have access to AGST and community resources regardless of whether or not they decide to report an incident to local law enforcement.
+Except where the Complainant is younger than 13 years old, AGST will generally respect a Complainant's choice to report or not report an incident to local law enforcement, unless AGST determines that there is an overriding issue with respect to the safety or welfare of the AGST Community.